mahima-shetty-ai-ml/Driver_Distraction_Detection_ClassificationModel/README.md

 Image Credit **https://gfycat.com/gifs/search/batch+normalization**

-Softmax</brThe softmax function is used as the activation function in the output layer of neural network models that predict a multinomial probability > </br></br> Categorical crossentropy
+Softmax</br>The softmax function is used as the activation function in the output layer of neural network models that predict a multinomial probability  </br></br>
+Categorical crossentropy</br>Categorical crossentropy is a loss function that is used in multi-class classification tasks.
+These are tasks where an example can only belong to one out of many possible categories, and the model must decide which one.
+Formally, it is designed to quantify the difference between two probability distributions. </br></br>